isomerpages/moe-standrewjuniorsch/pages/Announcements.md

 Dear Parents/Students,

-2023 Meet the Parents slides are available now
+2023 Meet the Parents slides are available now.

 [Read more](/letters-and-updates/2023mtp/)